 "A valence electron is an electron that is associated with an atom, and that can participate in the formation of a chemical bond; in a single covalent bond, both atoms in the bond contribute one valence electron in order to form a shared pair.
 The presence of valence electrons can determine the element's chemical properties and whether it may bond with other elements: For a main group element, a valence electron can only be in the outermost electron shell.
 In a transition metal, a valence electron can also be in an inner shell." http://en.wikipedia.org/wiki/Valence_electron

 Making bonds with my clients and helping them connect with their market is what I love to do.
-Connecting to my clients is critical to making sure that I give them the service they deserve.
+Connecting my own vision to my clients is critical to making sure that I give them the service they deserve.
 When this happens, it makes it much easier for me to identify exactly what needs to be accomplished.
 That's how Valency applies to me.
 And to think, this defining feature of my life was picked because "high school me" thought "Valency" sounded cool.
 Who knew?
-It has stuck with me ever since then and will continue to as long as I can keep it relevant.